chen172/crypto/Review_Questions/Classical_Encryption_Techniques.md

 1. The Caesar cipher involves replacing each letter of the alphabet with the letter standing three places futher down the alphabet.
 2. General Caesar algorithm is:
 C = E(k, p) = (p+k) mod 26

+# 9. Briefly define the monoalphabetic cipher.
+Any permutation of the 26 alphabetic characters, there are 26! possible keys.

+# 10. Briefly define the Playfair cipher.